programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 tab
 ```

-If you are new to R, or programming in general, take note that you do not need to fully
-understand every minute detail of a code snippet in order to understand what the code
-is ultimately trying to do.
 The output from this command should look like this in your
 console:

 ```